 Circular economy in key sectors

-Various stakeholders and sectors in society must adjust their operating methods and create innovations to make the circular economy a reality.
-In particular, there is significant potential for this in the real estate and construction sector as one of the largest consumers of natural resources.
+To make the circular economy a reality, various stakeholders and sectors in society must adjust their practices and create innovations.
+In particular, the real estate and construction sector as one of the largest consumers of natural resources has significant potential to promote the circular economy.

-Municipal and regional administrations are key players in the circular economy.
-They have considerable potential to promote services and solutions e.g. in urban planning and procurement that support the circular economy.
-Municipal and regions have helped to create cooperation between operator networks and ecosystems that support the circular economy and have collaborated to develop new solutions in actual operating environments.
+Municipalities and regions are key players in the circular economy.
+They can significantly promote services and solutions that support the circular economy e.g. in urban planning and when making procurements.
+Cities and regions have contributed to launching cooperation between operator networks and ecosystems that support the circular economy and have collaborated to develop new solutions in actual operating environments.

 What we do and where we are now:

-1. We will prepare a Green Deal on the circular economy.
+1. We will conclude Green Deal agreements on a circular economy.

-2. We will establish a national talent network to support the work of corporate, municipal, and regional ecosystems in promoting a carbon neutral circular economy society.
+2. We will establish a national network of expertise to support the work of corporate, municipal, and regional ecosystems in promoting a circular economy society.

-3. We will increase awareness and expertise related to the circular economy in the real estate and construction sectors.
+3. We will increase awareness and expertise related to the circular economy in the real estate and construction sector.

 • In the real estate and construction sector the awareness of and expertise on the circular economy will be promoted as part of the Green Deal on the circular economy (in Finnish).